JEpp86/keras-yolo2/README.md

 `python train.py -c config.json`

 By the end of this process, the code will write the weights of the best model to file best_weights.h5 (or whatever name specified in the setting "saved_weights_name" in the config.json file).
 The training process stops when the loss on the validation set is not improved in 6 consecutive epochs.

+Not there are a number of preconfigured config files in the repor from comparative testing.

 ### 6. Perform detection using trained weights on an image by running
 Using demo code matching project (using json model cfg, and hd5 weights file)